rakesh-yadav/PyTorch-RNN-Tutorial/README.md

-# PyTorch tutorial for using RNNs and Encoder-Decoder RNNs for time series forcasting and hyperparameter tuning
+# PyTorch tutorial on using RNNs and Encoder-Decoder RNNs for time series forcasting and hyperparameter tuning

 ## Some blabber